 6 arrested at Minnesota rally in support of Trump

-ST. PAUL, Minn. - Six counterprotesters were arrested in St. Paul on Saturday during a rally in support of President Donald Trump, one of several "March 4 Trump" events held nationwide.
+Six counterprotesters were arrested in St. Paul during a rally in support of President Donald Trump.
+St. Paul police say five of the arrested face felony riot charges after they allegedly lit fireworks inside the Minnesota State Capitol then ran away.

 Comments